chaosbunker/dockerbunker/README.md

 #### Why I made this

 I know that it is not really ideal and recommended to do something like this with bash alone. `dockerbunker` is an idea that went a bit out of control.
 It was inspired by [@DFabric's](https://github.com/DFabric/) [DPlatform-DockerShip](https://github.com/DFabric/DPlatform-DockerShip).
 You can read more about why I made dockerbunker [here](https://chaosbunker.com/projects/tech/dockerbunker) (tl;dr: I enjoyed the process)

+**Important: Please make sure you agree with the license(s) of the open source software you are installing via dockerbunker.
+Any part of dockerbunker itself is released under the MIT License.**